The Honor 5X from early 2016 was one of the best low-end phones you could buy last year – we even gave it four out of five stars.

 Pricing-wise Honor has set the 6X price at $249.99 (£229, about AU$390), which is more than the launch price of the Honor 5X, as that cost just $199.99 (£189.99, about AU$275).

 In the US, there was a flash sale in January 2017 that brought the price down to $199.99, but there's no sign of Honor running the same promotion again.
-We've also seen the Honor 6X slightly cheaper at Carphone Warehouse in the UK at £224.99.
+We've also seen the Honor 6X slightly cheaper at around the £224.99 price mark at a few different retailers.

-Given that the Honor 5X is now even cheaper than it was at launch it’s a shame Honor has decided to raise the price of its new handset, but the flash sale pricing is impressively low.
+Given that the Honor 5X is now even cheaper than it was at launch it’s a shame Honor has decided to raise the price of its newest handset though.

 - Limited key features compared to flagship phones like Honor 8